2u3bit/Security_research_notes/Day6_ How_to_Prevent_Token_Theft_and_AiTM_with_Microsoft_Defender.md

 # Day 6: How to prevent token theft and AiTM using Microsoft Defender
-In my last post, I elaborately described the vast information related to AiTM and how advanced these attacks have become.
-These incredibly sophisticated tactics included building fraudulent sites that captured users' login credentials, allowing attackers to take over sign-in sessions and bypass authentication protections—even with Multifactor Authentication (MFA) enabled.
+In my last post, I elaborated on the vast information related to AiTM and how advanced these attacks have become.
+These incredibly sophisticated tactics included building fraudulent sites that captured users' login credentials, allowing attackers to take over sign-in sessions, and bypassing authentication protections—even with Multifactor Authentication (MFA) enabled.

-Today, I'm going to shed more light on how you can detect and mitigate these kinds of attacks using Microsoft Defender.
-Related blogs used for this research are marked down below the page under the resource section, so feel free to check them out.
+Today, I'm going to explain more about how to detect and mitigate these kinds of attacks using Microsoft Defender.
+Related blogs used for this research are marked below the page under the resource section, so feel free to check them out.

 ## Detecting AiTM: